Samara Day School's Program

 Athletics

 SDS students will have physical education 4 days a week, introducing activities to students in small groups.
 Physical education can play a big part in the development of our students not only physically, but socially as well.
-Physical education include student led activities and ideas, accessing nature, and accessing collaborations with fellow community teachers/trainers/experts in various areas of interest.
+Physical education includes student-led activities and ideas, accessing nature, and accessing collaborations with fellow community teachers/trainers/experts in various areas of interest.
 We understand that students with learning challenges can often struggle with physical challenges as well, from balance to sensory integration challenges.
-Physical education will allow students natural growth of their body, does not conform students to a one-size-fits-all program, and respects a student's need to grow at their own pace.
+Physical education does not conform students to a one-size-fits-all program and respects a student's need to grow at their own pace.

 Student Activities

-SDS believes that a good education involves much more than just providing a strong academic program.
-Our students will learn by doing and will be given the opportunity to participate in various non-academic activities, which support and enrich their classroom experiences.
-Some of these activities include; field trips, overnight trips, athletics, the arts, Student Council, interest clubs, school dances, and community service.
+SDS believes a good education involves much more than providing a strong academic program.
+Our students will learn by doing and be given opportunities to participate in various non-academic activities, which support and enrich their classroom experiences.
+These activities include; field trips, overnight trips, athletics, the arts, Student Council, interest clubs, school dances, and community service.
 These activities, combined with the academic program of SDS, will provide our students the tools to develop into well-rounded, social young people who are ready for life beyond school.

 Success Attributes